Dyed In The Wool

 Scenes from my 100-Day Challenge.

-Soon after the “lightbulb moment,” I nervously quit my job at Unilever and recorded the call telling my parents the news and that I planned on “changing the way people think about wool shirts.”
+Soon after the “lightbulb moment,” I called my parents (and recorded the conversation) to tell them I quit my secure, corporate job and that I planned on “changing the way people think about wool shirts.”

 The 100 day concept went viral and Wool&Prince presold 3,000 shirts in ten days.
 Cool Materials, Gizmodo, Jay Leno, David Letterman, CNN.com, Fast Company, The Today Show, and Oprah Magazine were a few of the outlets that picked up the story.
 My dream of starting a business became a reality.